rsdoiel/antenna/archives/2025/planet_2025.29.md

 date: 2025-07-22, from: RTÉ News

-The Government is allowing scope for €1.5 billion of tax cuts in the Budget 2026 next year, according to the Summer Economic Statement.
+The Government is allowing scope for €1.5bn of tax cuts in Budget 2026, according to the Summer Economic Statement.

 <br>